-The stockholder actions generally allege, among other things, that (i) the consideration being offered is unfair and inadequate, (ii) BNSF's directors did not adequately seek to maximize stockholder value through open bidding or market check mechanisms, (iii) the "no shop" clause and termination fee are onerous deal protection devices designed to discourage a superior offer, (iv) BNSF's earnings forecasts were manipulated to drive its stock price down and thus make the proposed transaction appear more favorable to stockholders than it truly is, (v) BNSF's directors have (for these reasons and others) thus breached their fiduciary duties, and (vi) Berkshire aided and abetted these breaches.
-Certain of the stockholder actions also allege that BNSF's disclosures have been, or will in the future be, inadequate.
+The stockholder actions variously allege that BNSF's directors have breached their fiduciary duties based on allegations that (i) the consideration being offered is unfair and inadequate, (ii) BNSF's directors did not adequately seek to maximize stockholder value through open bidding or market check mechanisms, (iii) the "no shop" clause and termination fee are onerous devices designed to discourage a superior offer, (iv) BNSF's earnings forecasts were manipulated to drive its stock price down and thus make the proposed transaction appear more favorable to stockholders than it truly is, and/or (v) BNSF's directors.
 The stockholder actions seek various remedies, including enjoining the transaction from being consummated in accordance with the agreed-upon terms.
 The defendants intend to defend against these and any additional future claims.